SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 sssd.conf

-210.3 LDAP client usage (weight: 2)
+### 210.3 LDAP client usage
-Weight	2
+#### Weight	2

-Description	Candidates should be able to perform queries and updates to an LDAP server.
+#### Description	Candidates should be able to perform queries and updates to an LDAP server.
 Also included is importing and adding items, as well as adding and managing users.

 Key Knowledge Areas:

 LDAP utilities for data management and queries